Invoiced/invoiced-python/README.md

 ## Developing

-The test suite can be ran with `python setup.py test`.
-If you want to capture code coverage too with coverage.py then use `python -m coverage run setup.py test` and view the report with `python -m coverage report`.
+The test suite can be ran with `python -m unittests`.
+If you want to capture code coverage too with coverage.py then use `python -m coverage run -m unittest` and view the report with `python -m coverage report`.

 Contributions must pass the [Flake8](http://flake8.pycqa.org/en/latest/) code linter.